-Parents as Scholars Program
+Parents as Scholars Program (PaS)

 PaS is a student financial aid program for up to 2,000 families based on need as authorized by statute.
 Students must have dependent children and be matriculating in post-secondary undergraduate two-year and four-year degree-granting education programs.
 Benefits include a cash benefit and support services equal to that of TANF recipients.
-Eligibility is identical to TANF.
+Financial eligibility and benefit calculation is identical to TANF.
 This program is only funded by TANF for the first 12 months.